 When you visit Cromford Mills, don’t miss visiting the village centre.
 The old mill pond in the middle of the village is really pretty – you might even see a kingfisher.

 Last, but by no means least, the Lincolnshire Wolds AONB is definitely one of the best places to visit in the East Midlands.
-This sprawling area of quaint English countryside boasts some of the most beautiful and unspoilt scenery in the East Midlands.
+This is a sprawling area of quaint English countryside, boasting some of the most beautiful and unspoilt scenery in the East Midlands.

 Are there any more places to visit in the Midlands of England that you would add to this list?
 Let us know in the comments!